 have an external (not inside the document) association between a document an NRL

-The content completion is able now to use an NRL schema to offer
+The Content Completion Assistant is able to use an NRL schema to offer

-proposals, this makes possible editing documents with complex structure, that
+proposals.
+This makes it possible to edit documents with complex structures that

-contain multiple languages defined by different schemata, for instance XHTML with
+contain multiple languages defined by different schemas (for instance, XHTML with

 Extract Attribute as xsl:attribute Instruction